Sprint review and sprint retrospective. Sounds a bit similar, right?

 The sprint review meeting is a Scrum ceremony held at the end of a sprint.
-It is attended by the development team, Scrum Master, product owner, and stakeholders.
+It is scheduled in the team’s calendar planner and attended by the development team, Scrum Master, product owner, and stakeholders.
 The standard duration of the session ranges from 1 to 4 hours depending on the Scrum sprint length.

 Key activities are:

 - Discussion and feedback sharing.

 - Product backlog updates.

 The goal of the sprint review is to present and discuss sprint results (in the form of potentially shippable product increment).
 The Scrum team gives context to the end result and discusses the solution with business stakeholders.